silnrsi/pysilfont/scripts/fonttest/ftml.md

 Including the attribute background="#CCCCCC" in the test element will change the background color. #CCCCCC represents the six hex digits that define the color.
+Lower case hex digits (abcdef rather than ABCDEF) are used in the canonical representation.